 History of Asbestos in Hawaii

 Although the main islands that make up the state have been inhabited since nomadic Polynesians first landed on the Big Island area of Hawaii 1,500 years ago, asbestos exposure and its related diseases are modern-day problems.
-Since U.S. whalers, seamen, and missionaries began arriving in the archipelago in the 1820s, American culture and technology were transplanted in Hawaii.
+Since U.S. whalers, seamen, and missionaries began arriving in the 1820s, American culture and technology were transplanted in Hawaii.

 By 1940, a modernized and expanded Pearl Harbor was transformed into the main base of the Pacific Fleet, the Navy’s largest grouping of warships and fleet auxiliaries.
 Many of the base’s facilities, including the oil tank farm, the shipyard, the air station on Ford Island, and the Pacific Fleet headquarters, all were built with construction materials containing asbestos.